sebastian-zieba/PACMAN/docs/source/stage00.rst

     <style> .blue {color:blue} </style>

-.. topic:: TL;DR
+.. topic:: Summary

-    - Decide on a run directory
+    - Make sure you followed the steps in Before Running!
-    - Copy pacman_script.py, fit_par.txt and obs_par.pcf to the run directory
+    - You should now have a run directory which include pacman_script.py, fit_par.txt and obs_par.pcf.
-    - Enter path to run directory and data directory into the pcf
+    - Make sure the path to run directory and data directory are set in the pcf
-    - Navigate to the run directory and execute the pacman_script.py file using the --s00 flag
+    - Navigate to the run directory and execute the pacman_script.py file using the --s00 flag and the --eventlabel argument
     - Continue with s01

 1) **Set up pcf**

-    .. role:: blue
+    In :ref:`Before Running <before_running>`, we did set up the location of your data directory (=datadir) and run directory (=rundir) in the pcf.

-    :blue:`First, set up the location of your data directory (=datadir) and run directory (=rundir).`
+    As a quick reminder:

     For me, these directories are located at the following places: